Skip to content

 Star type

 With an estimated age of 7.1 billion years, Arcturus is a bit older than the Sun (4.5 billion years).
 It is also more evolved, having exhausted the supply of hydrogen in its core, moved off the main sequence, and expanded into a giant.
 It has about the same mass as the Sun (1.08 solar masses), but has grown to 25.4 times its size.
-It has an estimated surface temperature of 4,286 K and is 170 times more luminous than the Sun.
+The star has an estimated surface temperature of 4,286 K and is 170 times more luminous than the Sun.

 Arcturus does not have any known companions, which means that its mass cannot be measured directly.
 The estimated value of 1.08 ± 0.06 solar masses is based on evolutionary modelling and observed physical properties.
 A 2012 analysis of Arcturus and Aldebaran’s carbon and oxygen isotopic ratios yielded a slightly higher value of 1.2 solar masses.

 The star has also been the subject of asteroseismological measurements, which allow direct calculation of its mass, but the current modelling is not considered accurate.
-It is however, useful for comparison with other methods.
+It is, however, useful for comparison with other methods.
 The measurements yielded values of 0.8 ± 0.2 solar masses and 27.9 ± 3.4 solar radii.

 However, a study by Charbonnel et al. published in 1998 suggested that the star has already moved past the helium flash stage and is above the horizontal branch (core helium phase burning stage in metal-poor stars).